 How is this done at Chris Scott Wellness?

-Each potential client will be evaluated by either a physician, a physical therapist or a Certified Pilates instructor to determine the best course of action.
 The program is tailored to each individual rather than as a one size fits all approach.
 Carefully selected exercises are matched with individual patients that have suffered relevant injuries.
 Doing this means the patient can enjoy the maximum benefits of the Medical Pilates program whilst reducing the risk of aggravating the injury.
 If you believe Medical Pilates can help with your injury, please request an appointment.